asychin/antigravity-arch/README.md

 - libdrm
 - mesa

-## Лицензия
+## License

-Antigravity является проприетарным ПО от Google.
+Antigravity is proprietary software from Google.